okfn-brasil/serenata-de-amor/README.md

 * `GOOGLE_ANALYTICS` (_str_) Google Analytics tracking code (e.g. `UA-123456-7`)
 * `GOOGLE_STREET_VIEW_API_KEY` (_str_) Google Street View Image API key

+To use GOOGLE_STREET_VIEW_API_KEY just export it in a local environment variable, so when you run Jarbas it will get from the local environment variable.

 #### Migrations